THE MAGICAL ATMOSPHERE OF TOKYO AMONG TEMPLES AND PALACES

 What we will do

-• We start our tour with Tokyo’s Imperial Palace (Kōkyo, literally "imperial residence”), once called Edo castle (Edo is the old name for Tokyo), residence of the shōgun and currently main residence of the Emperor of Japan.
+- When we reach the Tokyo Imperial Palace (Kōkyo, literally "imperial residence"), the main residence of the emperor of Japan.
 The Palace is still surrounded by the original moat and imposing gates and ancient watchtowers can still be seen along the walls.

-• We then enter the park where we can admire the Sakuradamon gate and the Nijyubashi bridge, an elegant two-arch bridge leading to the main entrance.
+- We walk around the park where we can admire the Sakuradamon gate, which literally means “gate of the cherry blossom fields” and Nijubashi bridge, an elegant two-arched bridge leading to the main entrance.

 What you need to know